coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-pipes/readme.txt

 * Custom schedule for each Pipe instead of the whole Pipes.
 * Adding Pre-made / Template Fields Matching sets.

+> If you are looking for a [WordPress LMS](https://wordpress.org/plugins/learnpress/ "WordPress LMS"), check out our [WordPress LMS Plugin](https://wordpress.org/plugins/learnpress/ "WordPress LMS Plugin").

 == Installation ==

 This section describes how to install the plugin and get it working.